Can You Store Bananas and Potatoes Together?

 Bananas prefer temperatures of around 50°F (10°C).
 Still, you can freeze your bananas for use later.
 Peel, cut into small pieces, and place them in your freezer in airtight containers.

-To ensure that your bananas keep fresh for long, you need to separate them.
+To ensure your bananas keep fresh for long, you need to separate them.
 This way, you allow the ripening process to slow down.
 Separating the bananas will also help them remain fresh until you are ready to eat them.

 If you are looking to ripen your bananas faster: